Sumitomo Mitsui DS Asset Management Company Ltd Has $2.91 Million Holdings in Snap Inc. (NYSE:SNAP)

-Sumitomo Mitsui DS Asset Management Company Ltd lifted its holdings in Snap Inc. (NYSE:SNAP – Get Rating) by 17.7% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 61,876 shares of the company’s stock after purchasing an additional 9,289 shares during the period.
-Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Snap were worth $2,910,000 at the end of the most recent reporting period.
+Sumitomo Mitsui DS Asset Management Company Ltd boosted its position in shares of Snap Inc. (NYSE:SNAP – Get Rating) by 17.7% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 61,876 shares of the company’s stock after acquiring an additional 9,289 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Snap were worth $2,910,000 at the end of the most recent quarter.

-Several other hedge funds have also added to or reduced their stakes in SNAP.
-Artisan Partners Limited Partnership acquired a new stake in shares of Snap in the 3rd quarter valued at $291,169,000.
-Jennison Associates LLC lifted its position in Snap by 9.3% during the 3rd quarter.
-Jennison Associates LLC now owns 45,038,008 shares of the company’s stock worth $3,326,958,000 after acquiring an additional 3,833,307 shares during the last quarter.
-GQG Partners LLC acquired a new position in Snap during the 3rd quarter worth $186,620,000.
-Bank of Nova Scotia acquired a new position in Snap during the 3rd quarter worth $183,998,000.
-Finally, Coatue Management LLC lifted its position in Snap by 723.1% during the 3rd quarter.
-Coatue Management LLC now owns 1,271,497 shares of the company’s stock worth $93,925,000 after acquiring an additional 1,117,013 shares during the last quarter.
-54.85% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Huntington National Bank lifted its position in Snap by 38.5% during the 3rd quarter.
+Huntington National Bank now owns 69,594 shares of the company’s stock worth $5,141,000 after acquiring an additional 19,347 shares during the last quarter.
+Truist Financial Corp lifted its position in Snap by 15.6% during the 3rd quarter.
+Truist Financial Corp now owns 171,514 shares of the company’s stock worth $12,671,000 after acquiring an additional 23,157 shares during the last quarter.
+Balyasny Asset Management LLC acquired a new position in Snap during the 3rd quarter worth $13,460,000.
+Tuttle Capital Management LLC acquired a new position in Snap during the 3rd quarter worth $243,000.
+Finally, Private Advisor Group LLC lifted its position in Snap by 16.6% during the 3rd quarter.
+Private Advisor Group LLC now owns 48,122 shares of the company’s stock worth $3,554,000 after acquiring an additional 6,857 shares during the last quarter.
+54.85% of the stock is owned by hedge funds and other institutional investors.

-In other news, General Counsel Michael J. O’sullivan sold 6,000 shares of the company’s stock in a transaction that occurred on Wednesday, January 5th.
-The shares were sold at an average price of $42.80, for a total transaction of $256,800.00.
+In other news, CFO Derek Andersen sold 15,773 shares of the company’s stock in a transaction that occurred on Tuesday, March 15th.
+The shares were sold at an average price of $28.92, for a total transaction of $456,155.16.
 The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, CAO Rebecca Morrow sold 6,217 shares of the company’s stock in a transaction that occurred on Tuesday, January 18th.
-The stock was sold at an average price of $35.96, for a total transaction of $223,563.32.
+Also, CTO Robert C. Murphy sold 950,000 shares of the stock in a transaction that occurred on Monday, February 7th.
+The shares were sold at an average price of $38.15, for a total transaction of $36,242,500.00.
 The disclosure for this sale can be found here.
-Insiders have sold 1,251,699 shares of company stock worth $47,574,738 over the last ninety days.
+Insiders have sold 1,251,699 shares of company stock worth $47,574,738 over the last quarter.

-Snap (NYSE:SNAP – Get Rating) last issued its quarterly earnings data on Thursday, February 3rd.
-The company reported $0.01 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.10) by $0.11.
-The firm had revenue of $1.30 billion for the quarter, compared to analysts’ expectations of $1.20 billion.
+Snap (NYSE:SNAP – Get Rating) last announced its earnings results on Thursday, February 3rd.
+The company reported $0.01 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.10) by $0.11.
 Snap had a negative net margin of 11.85% and a negative return on equity of 16.48%.
-During the same period in the prior year, the firm earned ($0.07) earnings per share.
+The company had revenue of $1.30 billion for the quarter, compared to analyst estimates of $1.20 billion.
+During the same period in the prior year, the business earned ($0.07) earnings per share.
 As a group, equities research analysts predict that Snap Inc. will post -0.29 EPS for the current year.

 Snap Company Profile (Get Rating)